crystal-tran/crystal-tran/README.md

-I'm a student at [Rithm School](https://github.com/rithmschool/) and a future developer who is passionate about problem-solving and emerging technologies.
+I'm a software engineer and a recent grad from [Rithm School](https://github.com/rithmschool/).